The Delta Force

-The Delta Force is a 1986 American action film starring Chuck Norris and Lee Marvin (in his final film appearance) as leaders of an elite group of Special Operations Forces personnel based on the real life U.S. Army Delta Force unit.
+The Delta Force is a 1986 American action film starring Chuck Norris and Lee Marvin (in his final film appearance) as leaders of an elite group of Special Operations Forces personnel based on the real-life U.S. Army Delta Force unit.
 Directed, co-written and co-produced by Menahem Golan, the film features Martin Balsam, Joey Bishop, Robert Vaughn, Steve James, Robert Forster, Shelley Winters and George Kennedy.
 It is the first installment in The Delta Force film series.
 Two sequels were produced, entitled Delta Force 2: The Colombian Connection and the direct-to-video Delta Force 3: The Killing Game.
-The Delta Force was "inspired" by the hijacking of TWA Flight 847.
+The Delta Force was inspired by the hijacking of TWA Flight 847.

 Plot

 In 1980, Operation Eagle Claw is aborted after a fatal helicopter crash, with the U.S. Delta Force evacuating to their C-130 transports.
-Among them is Captain Scott McCoy, who, against orders, rescues his wounded comrade, Peterson, from the burning helicopter before the team finally evacuates.
+Among them is Captain Scott McCoy, who, against orders, rescues his wounded comrade, Pete Peterson, from the burning helicopter before the team finally evacuates.
 McCoy expresses his disgust for the politicians and the military hierarchy that forced the mission to launch despite the risks, and announces his resignation.

-Five years later, in 1985, a group of Lebanese terrorists hijack American Travelways Airlines Flight 282, a Boeing 707 flying from Cairo to New York City via Athens and Rome.
-Taking all 144 passengers and crew hostage on the Athens-Rome leg, the New World Revolutionary Organization, led by two terrorists named Abdul Rafai and Mustafa, force Captain Roger Campbell and his crew to fly the 707 to Beirut, where they make demands to the United States government that, if not met, will result in the death of all the hostages.
+Five years later, in 1985, a group of Palestinian terrorists hijacks American Travelways Airlines Flight 282, a Boeing 707 flying from Cairo to New York City via Athens and Rome.
+Taking all 144 passengers and crew hostage on the Athens—Rome leg, the New World Revolutionary Organization, led by two terrorists named Abdul Rafai and Mustafa, force Captain Roger Campbell and his crew to fly the 707 to Beirut, where they make demands to the United States government that, if not met, will result in the death of all the hostages.
 During the crisis, they segregate the Jewish passengers from the Americans by forcing a reluctant flight purser of German heritage named Ingrid Harding to identify them.
 Another passenger, Catholic priest William O'Malley, joins the Jews in solidarity.
 Unbeknownst to the authorities, the Jewish hostages and O'Malley are then taken off the plane and transported to a militant-controlled area of Beirut, while a dozen additional henchmen are brought on board.

 The flight departs for Algiers, where the terrorists release the female hostages and children.
-Meanwhile, Delta Force, led by Colonel Nick Alexander and a recalled-to-duty and newly promoted-to-Major McCoy are deployed to resolve the crisis.With the female and children hostages evacuated, they launch their assault, only to discover too late that there are additional hijackers on board.
-When the Delta Force blow their cover, Abdul kills a U.S. Navy Diver named Tom Hale.
+Meanwhile, Delta Force, led by Colonel Nick Alexander and the recalled-to-duty and newly promoted Major McCoy are deployed to resolve the crisis.
+With the female and children hostages evacuated, Delta Force launches its assault, only to discover that there are additional hijackers on board.
+When Delta Force blows its cover, Abdul kills a U.S. Navy diver named Tom Hale.
 He then forces the pilots to return to Beirut and takes the remaining male passengers with him.